The body has a hierarchy of needs. A hierarchy of things without which it will die.

 Just before you go to bed take:

-Then shortly after go to bed and when the flush hits (this feels a little like windburn or a hot flush) from the Niacin hits (normally within 15-30 mins) do the following breathing exercise:
+When the flush hits (this feels a little like windburn or a hot flush and can be qute subtle in some people) from the Niacin hits (normally within 15-30 mins) do the following breathing exercise:

 If you’ve timed it right these breaths should feel really easy, smile, that’s HIF-1 being escorted from the body.
 As an added bonus that deep breathing is sending relaxing signalling to your body, meaning your sleep onset time should be improved.